session-replay-tools/tcpcopy/README.md

 It is likely that the application on the target server could not process all the requests in time.
 On the one hand, bugs in the application may make the request not be responded for a long time.
 On the other hand, some protocols above TCP layer may only process the first request in the socket buffer and leave the remaining requests in the socket buffer unprocessed.

 ###6.
 Netlink Socket Interface
-The following problem only occurs in the traditional framework when IP Queue is used.
+The following problem only occurs in the traditional architecture when IP Queue is used.

 Packet loss also occurs when ip queue module transfers the response packet to the TCPCopy server (intercept) under a high-pressure situation.
 By using command "cat /proc/net/ip_queue", you can check the state of ip queue.